remind101/conveyor/README.md

 ![](https://camo.githubusercontent.com/ef1699d11369ebaad557699528f254cf89f2525d/68747470733a2f2f73332e616d617a6f6e6177732e636f6d2f656a686f6c6d65732e6769746875622e636f6d2f4137324e6a2e706e67)

+## Installation

+1. Conveyor needs access to pull GitHub repositories.
+The easiest way to do this is to add a bot user to your organization and generate an ssh key for them.
+Once you've done that, create a new S3 bucket and upload `id_rsa` and `id_rsa.pub` to the root of the bucket.
+2. Create a new CloudFormation stack using [cloudformation.json](./cloudformation.json) in this repo.

 ## Performance

 Conveyor is designed to be faster than alternative build systems like the Docker Hub or Quay.
 It does this by making the following tradeoffs.